Montana-Media-Arts/webDesignFall2024/_docs/topic-05/09-proper-code/page-todo.md

 categories: uncategorized
 ---

-Skim W3School's HTML5 Style Guide for proof that you can have "very bad" code that actually works, but is considered in poor style and just plain _rude._
+Skim W3School's HTML5 Style Guide for proof that you can have "very bad" code that actually works but is considered in poor style and just plain _rude._

 <div class="row text-center">
   <div class="col-lg-4">